joharkhan99/hmpl/README.md

 [![x.com](https://img.shields.io/badge/follow-0183ff?style=for-the-badge&logo=x&labelColor=555555)](https://x.com/hmpljs)

 </div>
-<div align="center"><a href="https://hmpl-lang.dev">Website</a> • <a href="https://hmpl-lang.dev/introduction.html">Documentation</a> • <a href="https://codesandbox.io/p/sandbox/basic-hmpl-example-dxlgfg">Demo Sandbox</a> • <a href="https://hmpl-lang.dev/examples.html">Examples</a>
+<div><a href="https://hmpl-lang.dev">Website</a> • <a href="https://hmpl-lang.dev/introduction.html">Documentation</a> • <a href="https://codesandbox.io/p/sandbox/basic-hmpl-example-dxlgfg">Demo Sandbox</a> • <a href="https://hmpl-lang.dev/examples.html">Examples</a>
 </div>
 <br/>

-<div align="center">hmpl is a small template language for displaying UI from server to client.
+<div>hmpl is a small template language for displaying UI from server to client.
 It is based on <em>customizable</em> requests sent to the server via <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API">fetch</a> and processed into ready-made HTML.
 Reduce the size of your javascript files and display the same UI as if it was written in a modern framework.</div>

 ## Why hmpl?